Fiserv/pay-by-bank/docs/implementationguide.md

 # Implementation Guide
 > Please refer to the prerequisites page prior to making any calls.
-The prerequisites page can be referred on the [Headers and Encryption](https://qa-developer.fiserv.com/product/ConnectPay/docs/?path=./docs/headersencryptiondecryption.md&branch=develop) here.
+The prerequisites page can be referred on the [Headers and Encryption](?path=./docs/headersencryptiondecryption.md) here.

 ## How to Utilize API
 This section will guide the developer on how to implement one of ConnectPay's APIs.
-We will use the "Add Consumer Profile" API for this example as well as the "Create Session Token" API as it is a mandatory substep to use most of ConnectPay's API.
+We will use the "Add Consumer Profile" API for this example as well as the "Create Session Token" API as it is a mandatory sub-step to use most of ConnectPay's API.

 ###  Step 1: Create Session Token
 <p>